sql-machine-learning/elasticdl/docs/designs/ps_design.md

 **pull_embedding_vector**

-The item id input of a embedding layer is not known, until the model run into this embedding layer.
+Until the model runs into a embedding layer, could we get in item id input of this embedding layer.
+At this time, PS pods that store the corresponding embedding vectors is pointed out.
 So, the embedding layer will pull needed embedding vectors from the PS within its `call` method.

 **push_gradient**